-How you can help and donate to the Turkey-Syria earthquake appeal
+Where to donate for the Turkey earthquake appeal?

 Emergency services, volunteers and members of the public in Turkey and Syria continue desperately searching through rubble for survivors after two powerful earthquakes hit the region on Monday.

-The death toll from the disaster has already surpassed 8,000, although officials fear this could rise to around 20,000 after houses, apartment blocks and offices were completely flattened by the quakes and subsequent tremors.
+The death toll from the disaster has already soared above 15,000, although officials fear this could rise to around 20,000 after houses, apartment blocks and offices were completely flattened by the quakes and subsequent tremors.

 Amid the horror, despair and grief there are occasional moments of hope and joy, including a newborn baby girl rescued from under a collapsed building with her umbilical cord still attached.